Earnout VS. A Seller Note: Which One Is Best For You | Sell My Biz

 In this example, you received your full asking price of $1 million and achieved what you were hoping for in the sale.
 By exploring all options and weighing the risks associated with each one, you were able to make informed decisions that resulted in a successful sale.

-If the buyer can qualify for an SBA loan, they pay a down payment of $50,000 and get a loan for $450,000 so the seller is paid the $500,000 at the close of escrow and that completes the transaction.
+If the buyer can qualify for an SBA loan, they pay a down payment of $50,000 and get a loan for $450,000.

-Conclusion: what is best for you?
+Conclusion: What is best for you?

 The decision to sell a business is not one to be taken lightly.

-- A seller note may offer more stability and security,
+1. A seller note may offer more stability and security,

-- Additionally, an SBA loan could also provide a lump sum payment with less risk.
+3. Additionally, an SBA loan could also provide a lump sum payment with less risk.

 With careful consideration and exploration of all available options, you can make the most informed decision possible when selling your business.
 Good luck!